 Letters will be mailed to students who qualify in late June/early July.

 All second grade students will participate in census testing for the purpose of identification for the academically gifted program.
 This testing will take place in the fall.
 No referrals are necessary for second grade students unless they move into the district after the fall testing.

-Dimension B – Achievement – Students must score 94% or higher on reading comprehension and/or mathematical concepts and problem solving on a nationally-normed achievement test.
-Students achieve a qualifying score in reading and/or math on the ACT Aspire assessment.
+Dimension B – Achievement – Students must score 94% or higher on reading comprehension and/or mathematical concepts and problem-solving on a nationally-normed achievement test.
+Students achieve a qualifying score in reading and/or math on the SC READY assessment.

 Students who meet the eligibility criteria in two of the three dimensions are eligible for gifted and talented services.
 Aptitude test results alone can qualify a student for placement (see Dimension A above).